cpatsula02/Syllabus-Sync/API_DOCUMENTATION.md

 ## Checklist Items

-The API evaluates the following 26 institutional requirements:
+The API evaluates the following 26 institutional requirements, using detailed descriptions from enhanced_checklist.txt for more accurate analysis:

 1. **Instructor Email**: Does the outline include the instructor's email?
 An acceptable email must end with "ucalgary.ca".
 2. **Course Objectives**: Are the course objectives listed and numbered?